 - 1. Registration Forms.
-Each participant must complete an ECF Registration Form via a link in the CM/ECF section of the Court's web site. - 2.
+Each participant must complete either an Attorney, Limited Filer, or a Filing Agent ECF Registration Form, as appropriate, via a link in the CM/ECF section of the Court's web site. - 2.
 Obtaining Login and Password and Maintaining Account.
 After successfully completing ECF training and/or qualifying exercises, the Court will issue the participant's assigned login and password.
 The participant may obtain a login and password via a link in the CM/ECF section of the Court's web site and does not need to complete ECF training or qualifying exercises in this Court if the participant holds a working CM/ECF login and password for a bankruptcy or district court in another federal district.
-Upon receipt, the participant may modify the assigned password on the System using the "Utilities" feature and selecting "Maintain Your ECF Account."
+Upon receipt, the participant may modify the assigned password on the System using the "Utilities" feature and selecting "Change Your Password."
+All other filer information can be accessed via the "Maintain Your ECF Account" link under Utilities.
 Participants are responsible for maintaining their accounts. - 3.
 Use and Protection of Password.
 Any password issued for the System shall be used exclusively by the registered participant to whom the password has been assigned and by any employee(s) or persons authorized by the registered participant.
-No registered participant shall knowingly permit a password to be used by anyone who is not authorized to use the password and no person shall knowingly use another's password unless such person is so authorized.

-- 4. Password Security.
-If a participant has any reason to suspect his password has been compromised, it is the participant's duty to immediately 1) notify the Court, and 2) change the password through the "Maintain Your ECF Account" option under the "Utilities" function of the ECF System.
+No registered participant shall knowingly permit a password to be used by anyone who is not authorized to use the password and no person shall knowingly use another's password unless such person is so authorized. - 4.
+Password Security.
+If a participant has any reason to suspect his password has been compromised, it is the participant's duty to immediately 1) notify the Court, and 2) change the password through the "Change Your Password" option under the "Utilities" function of the ECF System.
 The login code will remain constant. - 5.
 Withdrawal from System.
 Once registered, a participant must maintain a current and active e-mail address to receive e-mail notification from the System.
 A participant may withdraw from the System by providing the Clerk's Office with written notice of such withdrawal.
 Upon receipt of the written notice, the Clerk's Office will immediately cancel the participant's password and delete the participant from any applicable electronic service list.
 Terminating access to the System does not authorize the attorney to withdraw as the attorney of record for his/her client. - 6.
 Undeliverable Notice of Electronic Filing E-Mail.
 The Clerk's Office monitors electronic notices returned to the Court as undeliverable.
-If repetitious electronic notices are returned to the Court for the reason that the e-mail address of the CM/ECF participant is not accurate, the Clerk's Office may cancel the participant's password and delete the participant from any applicable electronic service list.
+If repetitious electronic notices are returned to the Court for the reason that the e-mail address of the CM/ECF participant is not accurate, the Clerk's Office may cancel the participant's password and delete the participant from any